PhishyFish/hubbub/README.md

 ## Overview

 Hubbub is built with React + Redux on the front-end and Ruby on Rails and PostgreSQL on the back-end.
-State is updated based on the data returned form the JSON API via Rails.
+State is updated based on the data returned from the JSON API via Rails.

 ## Features